jiriVFX/jiriVFX/README.md

 # Hello there, I am Jiri.
 Nice to see you! 👋
 *I'm a developer, 3D artist and a creator.
-I love to build and create!*<br />
+I love to build and make stuff!*<br />

 I gradually add new projects(repositories) and solutions to (mostly) LeetCode problems in here.<br />
 You can see project demos on my <a href="https://youtube.com/playlist?list=PLn2egL8OvtDnhcoi_TuEmAn6u1vnyg5yx" target="_blank">YouTube channel</a>.